Internal communications: IC associations and accreditation

-There is not yet a globally recognised internal communication qualification, though various training courses and formal qualifications have been established to create and maintain standards.
+Professional IC associations include the International Association of Business Communicators (IABC), and the Institute of Internal Communication (IoIC).
+In 2013, IABC closed its Accredited Business Communicator qualification, but planned to launch a Certification Programme for Strategic Communicators in Autumn 2014.
+The IoIC provides internal communication qualifications, training, awards, communities, and thought leadership; it also provides the IoIC Profession Map.

 In the UK, the accreditation bodies representing the profession offer competing qualifications.
 The UK's Chartered Institute of Public Relations offers training and qualifications in internal communications including Diploma and Certificate courses.
-There are also postgraduate Diploma or Masters programmes in Internal Communications Management at Kingston University in London.
+The IoIC provides three qualifications in internal communication including a Masters in Internal Communication Management, all academically accredited by Solent University in Southampton.

 In Europe, related courses are available at the University of Lugano in Switzerland and Rotterdam School of Management in the Netherlands.

 In Asia, internal communications is still a very nascent field with few specialists in more developed economies such as Singapore and Hong Kong, some accredited by the Singapore Business Advisors and Consultants Council.

-Professional IC associations include the Institute of Internal Communication, the International Association of Business Communicators (IABC), and others.
-In 2013, IABC closed its Accredited Business Communicator qualification, but planned to launch a Certification Programme for Strategic Communicators in Autumn 2014.